Helsinki February Workshop 2018:

 The presentation itself should be short (say, 15 min), but we can use much more time after the talk for discussions.
 Presentation slides are not necessary; you can also give a whiteboard talk.

-There will also be some longer guest lectures aimed at the general CS or TCS audience, either in the lecture series of our department, or in Helsinki Algorithms Seminar.
-More details are coming later.
+There will also be longer guest lectures aimed at the general CS or TCS audience, in the lecture series of our department, and in Helsinki Algorithms Seminar.

 The workshop starts on Monday, 26 February 2018, and ends on Friday, 2 March 2018.